Lord-of-the-Pods/debezium-minikube/Readme.md

 https://github.com/Lord-of-the-Pods/debezium-minikube/blob/1e68a1118b1366ca6d5acb6e4182ab03a794e084/yamls/kafka.yaml#L1-L44

 5. Deploying a Data Source

    As a data source, MySQL will be used in the following.
 Besides running a pod with MySQL, an appropriate service which will point to the pod with DB itself is needed.
 It can be created e.g. as follows:

+   This mysql Database contains a default **inventory** databsae which can be used to run this example .

    5.1.
 Create a Mysql Deployment :